jasonswearingen/NotNot.AppSettings/README.md

 **In brief**: You can basically use this project however you want, but all changes to it must be open sourced.

 ## Changes

+- `0.11.0` : change appsettings read logic to use "AdditionalFiles" workflow
 - `0.10.x` :  various polish
   - mark generated code with `[CompilerGenerated]`.
   - readme/nuget tweaks.